 Insects Approved For Human Consumption

-Insects are already part of the staple diet of around 2.5 billion people worldwide, but in Europe, it’s only been more recently that some insects have been approved to eat.
+Insects are already part of the staple diet of around 2.5 billion people worldwide.
+But in Europe, it’s only been more recently that some insects have been approved to eat.

 For the European Commission: